isaacew/aiaa-typst/main.typ

 An Acknowledgments section, if used, immediately precedes the References.
 Sponsorship information and funding data are included here.
 The preferred spelling of the word “acknowledgment” in American English is without the “e” after the “g.”
 Avoid expressions such as “One of us (S.B.A.) would like to thank…” Instead, write “F. A. Author thanks…”

 = References
 The following pages are intended to provide examples of the different reference types.
 All references should be in 9-point font, with the first line flush left and reference numbers inserted in brackets.
 You are not required to indicate the type of reference; different types are shown here for illustrative purposes only.
 The DOI (digital object identifier) should be incorporated in every reference for which it is available (see Ref.
-1 sample); for more information on DOIs, visit www.doi.org or www.crossref.org. #cite("example","Vatistas1986","tolkien54")
+1 sample); for more information on DOIs, visit www.doi.org or www.crossref.org. @example @Vatistas1986 @tolkien54

-#bibliography("refs.bib", style: "ieee")